 All of our students work to solve the client’s real-world problems.
-And, depending on the clinic or externship you take, your experience can include writing briefs, arguing in court or presenting to boards of directors or organizations.
+And, depending on the clinic or externship you take, your experience can include writing briefs, arguing in trial or appellate court, or presenting to boards of directors or organizations.

 We were one of the first law schools in the country to start a clinical program.
-We opened to the community over 45 years ago, a long-standing history that demonstrates our commitment to clients, to the highest-quality representation and to excellence in education.
-Our clinic is a law firm within the law school and is staffed with eight full-time faculty members who have years of practice experience themselves.
+We opened to the community over 50 years ago, a long-standing history that demonstrates our commitment to clients, to the highest-quality representation and to excellence in education.
+Our clinic is a law firm within the law school and is staffed with faculty members who have years of practice experience themselves.
 You will represent clients and client groups who can’t afford their own lawyers.
-Our clinic handles more than 100 cases per year for a total of approximately 16,000 hours of pro bono legal work.
+Our clinic handles hundreds of matters per year for a total of approximately 24,000 hours of pro bono legal work.

 Each student takes primary responsibility for his/her caseload.
-Cases are often complex and include ongoing representation of organizations, civil, criminal and administrative appeals, consumer disputes, disability rights, fraud claims, emergency commitment and competency hearings, patentability and patent applications, trademark and copyright issues, misdemeanor and felony cases in adult and juvenile court, and innocence-project cases.
+Cases are often complex and include ongoing representation of organizations, civil, criminal and administrative appeals, consumer disputes, disability rights, fraud claims, emergency commitment and competency hearings, patentability and patent applications, trademark and copyright issues, misdemeanor and felony cases in adult and juvenile court, defamation cases, and applications for relief from deporation.
 The nine clinics in our center each provide experiences in different areas of law.

 Appellate Litigation Clinic

-Students will represent clients in all phases of the appellate process in civil and criminal cases in both Ohio and federal courts.
-Students will interview clients, pursue any necessary post-judgement relief in the trial court, prepare the paperwork to initiate the appeal, ensure the completeness of the record, handle any settlement conferences/discussions, draft the appellate briefs, and conduct oral arguments.
-There is heavy emphasis on oral and written advocacy, appellate procedure, strategic case planning, and professional conduct.
-Weekly two-hour seminars will be supplemented by individual meetings with student teams to discuss their casework.
+Students represent clients in all phases of the appellate process in civil and criminal cases.
+Students will interview clients, pursue any necessary post-judgment relief in the trial court, prepare the paperwork to initiate the appeal, ensure the completeness of the record, handle any settlement conferences/discussions, draft the appellate briefs, and conduct oral argument.

 Criminal Justice Clinic

-Students represent clients in adult misdemeanor matters including for example, assault, domestic violence, petty theft, disorderly conduct, resisting arrest and traffic matters (including DUI and Driving under Suspended License).
-Students investigate, complete discovery, prepare and argue all pre-trial matters and represent their clients at both bench and jury trials.
+Students represent clients in adult misdemeanor matters including for example, assault, domestic violence, petty theft, disorderly conduct, resisting arrest, and traffic matters.
+Students investigate, complete discovery, prepare and argue all pre-trial matters, and represent their clients at both bench and jury trials.

 Health Law Clinic

-Students represent non-citizens of the United States before various governmental agencies.
-Students will work on cases and projects while also dealing directly with their clients through various forms of communication.
-Examples of work to be conducted include representing non-citizens in applications for relief from removal or deportation, asylum, withholding of removal and protection under the Convention Against Torture; assisting clients with applications for Naturalization and/or permanent residency applications and attending and representing clients before US Citizenship and Immigration Service interviews; appearing before an Immigration Court for Court hearings including, Immigration Court Merit Hearings providing litigation opportunity and Immigration Court Master Calendar Hearings.
+Students represent non-citizens before various governmental agencies including US Immigration Court, US Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE).
+Examples of work to be conducted include representing non-citizens in applications for relief from removal or deportation, asylum, withholding of removal, and protection under the Convention Against Torture; assisting clients with applications for Naturalization and/or permanent residency applications; and various other immigration remedies.

 Intellectual Property (IP) Venture Clinic